Dansprouls/cf-meet-app/README.md

 ## About RoundUp

 This is a serverless, progressive web application, with React using a test-driven development (TDD) approach.
 The application uses the Google Calendar API to fetch upcoming events.

+## How RoundUp uses serverless functions

+An authorization server, which utilizes a serverless function ( AWS Lambda ), will be used to generate an authorization token for all authorized users.
+This will allow authenticated users to be able to access the CareerFoundry calendar event data in the Google Calendar API.
+The event data will then be able to be used in our app to display events by city and even show event data in chart format.